jainam12345/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables - Script to display all variable, local and env as well as functions 6-create_local_variable - Script to create a local variable 7-create_global_variable - Script to create global variable
+5-local_variables - Script to display all variable, local and env as well as functions 6-create_local_variable - Script to create a local variable 7-create_global_variable - Script to create global variable 8-true_knowledge - Script to perfrom addition with variable stored in env